AAFB Infrastructure EIS

 • Notice of Availability (NOA) for Draft EIS published

-• Draft EIS comment period and public hearing
+• Draft EIS comment period and public meetings

 • Preparation of Final EIS